-At Elmwood elementary school, while other kids are out during recess, one group of 4th graders decided they wanted to spend their time differently.
-By giving back.
-So with the help of their teachers, they started the “Mad Club”.
+At Elmwood Elementary School, while other kids are out during recess, one group of fourth graders decided they wanted to spend their time differently, by giving back.
+So with the help of their teachers, they started the MAD Club.

 And what does the “MAD” in MAD Club stand for?

-“It stands for make a difference.”
-According to club members.
+“It stands for make a difference,” said club members.

-But that’s not all, once the mad club got they decided to brave the winter weather for a good cause.
+But that’s not all, once the MAD Club got that, they decided to brave the winter weather for a good cause.

-“We decided to set up a hot cocoa stand by one of our members’ houses.”
-Said one MAD Club member
+“We decided to set up a hot cocoa stand by one of our members’ houses, said one club member.

-Another member said “My friends that live across the street, they have a ton of Christmas lights and are on one of the lists to come and see, and I live right across the street from them so they thought a lot of people would want to drive by and come by it.”
+“My friends that live across the street, they have a ton of Christmas lights and are on one of the lists to come and see.
+And I live right across the street from them so they thought a lot of people would want to drive by and come by it,” added another member.

-“Yeah it feels really good because we know that we’re doing something really nice for not just us, but other people.”
-Said one club member
+“Yeah it feels really good because we know that we’re doing something really nice for not just us, but other people,” they said.

 Naperville News 17’s Ryan Skryd reports.